BZIvanov/Learning-Java/03.OOP/README.md

 # OOP

+The 4 pillars of OOP are:

+- Abstraction
+- Encapsulation
+- Inheritance
+- Polymorphism

 ## Constructor

 Constructor is used to create an object of a class.
 It has the same name as the class.